jakubstilec/m2m-renaming-test-1/README.md

-This is a repository used to test master to main renaming for repositories in the dotnet organization.
+This is a repository used to test master-to-main renaming for repositories in the dotnet organization.
-We are testing a smooth transition for Arcade, Maestro and other integration.
+We are testing a smooth transition for Arcade, Maestro and other integration .

 # Contributing